s0lstiice/Churro-Adapter-Ver5/README.md

 ## What is included

-- `adapter/`: Epoch 22 adapter, processor/tokenizer configuration, and metrics.
+- `adapter/`: Ver5 adapter, processor/tokenizer configuration, and metrics.
 - `scripts/run_layout_robust.py`: one-command layout-aware inference.
 - `scripts/transcribe.py`: a legacy-compatible convenience path for images already known to be upright, single-page scans.